Hidden Gems in Dublin City

-Dublin has many tourist attractions that everybody knows of and everybody visits.
-However, Dublin also has some hidden treasures that are worth a visit on your trip.
-Luckily, we know all about these hidden treasures so you don’t have to be afraid to miss out on them.
+Dublin is home to many well-known tourist attractions that everybody knows and loves but it may be time to discover something a little different.
+Do you want to move away from the typical popular tourist attractions and explore some secret places hiding around Dublin City?
+Of course, you do.
+Dublin has some hidden treasures that are worth visiting on your trip and luckily, we know all about these hidden treasures so you don’t have to be afraid that you’ll miss out on them.
+Keep reading to find out where all of these secret gems have been hiding.

 Shrine of St. Valentine